 Bluestone in Blue Ridge

-The small patio of a Tucson, Arizona condo blends in with the surrounding landscape.
-Designed by Kathryn Prideaux, the surface is Saltillo, which is fired clay that is sealed for protection and longevity.Continue to 16 of 26 below.
+The small patio of a Tucson, Arizona, condo blends in with the surrounding landscape.
+Designed by Kathryn Prideaux, the surface is Saltillo, which is fired clay that is sealed for protection and longevity.Continue to 15 of 25 below.

 Barbecue and Dining Patio

-Stone tile, or cut stone in different sizes and colors coordinate with the custom-built barbecue and fireplace designed by B&B Pools and Spas in Eastern Michigan.Continue to 20 of 26 below.
+Stone tile, or cut stone in different sizes and colors coordinates with the custom-built barbecue and fireplace designed by B&B Pools and Spas in Eastern Michigan.Continue to 19 of 25 below.

-Round aggregate pavers were popular and readily available at hardware stores and nurseries in the 1950s and have been rediscovered by fans of Mid-Century Modern architecture and design.
-This Venice, California patio features mixed sizes of circular pavers embedded in a sea of pea gravel.Continue to 22 of 26 below.
+Round aggregate pavers were popular and readily available at hardware stores and nurseries in the 1950s and have been rediscovered by fans of midcentury modern architecture and design.
+This Venice, California, patio features mixed sizes of circular pavers embedded in a sea of pea gravel.Continue to 21 of 25 below.

 The architectural firm Coates Design oversaw the interior and exterior remodel of a modern Washington home that features square concrete pavers with a trowel skim coat finish.
 Coates also made the cast-in-place concrete fire pit.
 The filler between the pavers is colored crushed marble.